Salih2000/Salih2000.github.io/_pages/en-us/about.md

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: Ture # crops the image to make it circular
+  image_circular: True # crops the image to make it circular
   more_info: >
     <p>555 your office number</p>
     <p>123 your address street</p>